input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise1/README.md

 You should see a lot of information being printed on the screen.

-#### 6. Query last block
+#### 6. Query last block (new Terminal)

-To verify that we are in sync with the testnet we will use the cli and query the tip of the blockchain
+To verify that we are in sync with the testnet we will use the cli and query the tip of the blockchain.
+Leave the node running and in a new Terminalenter

     ./cardano-cli/bin/cardano-cli query tip --testnet-magic 5